-A persistent cough (chronic cough) is a common symptom prompting people to visit the doctor.
+A persistent cough (chronic cough) is a common symptom with many possible causes.
 Annoying effects of coughing, such as loss of sleep, sore chest muscles and leaking urine, can affect your quality of life and interfere with your daily activities.
 What does it mean if you have a cough that just won't go away?

 What Is the Definition of a Persistent Cough?A persistent cough is defined as a cough that persists for a period of 8 weeks or longer.
 The cough may be dry, or you may cough up mucous.
 This is in contrast to an "acute" cough that lasts less than 8 weeks, such as those that occur with the common cold.

 Some Possible CausesThe 3 most common causes of a persistent cough include:

 - Postnasal drip from hay fever (allergic rhinitis), sinus infections, nasal polyps, or other conditions.

 - Infection.
 One fairly common cause of a persistent cough is the lingering cough of whooping cough (pertussis).